Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Helen Carr

 The SFO isn’t looking for our commentary.
-They’re looking for the documents.
+They want the documents.
 Produce them.
 Today.

 The Outcome